KyleBanks/whatsthecodeforthat.com/README.md

 - limit the code sample to using the standard library
 - keep the code equivalent to other examples in the same content section, including variable names and values, use of print statements, etc.
 - avoid over-optimization, instead strive for simplicity and the general use case
+- the snippet file should contain one code block (marked by triple ticks), and any commentary should be done in langauge-specific comments

 ## Running the Site Locally